-What I’d say to anyone who is picking images for their album is forget about the images you think you ‘should’ include, and instead focus on images that you love.
+Forget about the images you think you ‘should’ include, and instead focus on images that you love.
 Your album is for you and it’s something you’ll look at again and again.
-Rather than thinking “I should have a picture of x in there”, just choose those images that you absolutely adore and that remind you how you felt on your wedding day.
-This can be tricky if you’re also doing copy albums for parents, so it might be worth doing a separate album design for them, so that they get the album they want too.
+Rather than thinking “I should have a picture of x in there”, choose those images that you absolutely adore.
+That way you’ll be reminded of your wedding day every time you look at your album.

 Some design tips for DIY albums